AI Calling ROI Benchmarks From 6 Months of Testing

 No. While developer-focused platforms like Vapi require technical knowledge, the market has seen a surge in “no-code” platforms like Synthflow.
 These tools offer visual, drag-and-drop interfaces that allow sales managers and revenue operations professionals to build, test, and deploy AI voice agents without writing any code.

-What happens if the AI agent makes a mistake on a call?
+What if AI calling makes a mistake?

 AI models can sometimes “hallucinate” or provide incorrect information.
 To mitigate this risk, modern platforms allow users to put strict “guardrails” on the AI’s prompt instructions.
 You can instruct the AI to only use specific knowledge base documents and to transfer the call to a human immediately if the prospect asks a question outside of its approved parameters.
 Monitoring call transcripts during the testing phase helps identify and correct these issues quickly.